connorbell123/Mat_Manip/README.md

 # Matmanip
-Matmanip is a simple Pascal program that allows you to manipulate matrices.
-Actions include multiplication and addition of matrices.
+Matmanip is a basic Pascal program that allows you to manipulate matrices.
 Coming Soon!